Serra do Mar

-The Serra do Mar (/pt/; Sea Ridge) is a 1,500 km system of mountain ranges and escarpments in Southeastern Brazil.
+The Serra do Mar (/pt/; Sea Range) is a 1,500 km system of mountain ranges and escarpments in Southeastern Brazil.

 Geography

 Area of the Atlantic forest in Serra do Mar.

 Estaleiro Beach in Ubatuba, São Paulo.

 The Serra do Mar runs parallel to the Atlantic Ocean coast from the state of Espírito Santo to southern Santa Catarina, although some literature includes the Serra Geral in the Serra do Mar, in which case the range would extend to northeastern Rio Grande do Sul.

 The main escarpment forms the boundary between the sea-level littoral and the inland plateau (planalto), which has a mean altitude of 500 to 1300 m.
 This escarpment is part of the Great Escarpment that runs along much of the eastern coast of Brazil south from the city of Salvador, Bahia.

 Mountain ranges

 View of the Serra do Mar mountain range from Curitiba, southern Brazil.

 The mountain ranges are discontinuous in several places and are given individual names such as Serra de Bocaina, Serra de Paranapiacaba, Serra Negra, Serra dos Órgãos, Serra do Indaiá, etc. The range also extends to some large islands near the coastline, such as Ilhabela and Ilha Anchieta.
 With an altitude of 2255 m, Pico da Caledônia in Nova Friburgo is among the highest points in Serra do Mar.

 Geologically, the range belongs to the massive crystalline rock platform that forms Eastern South America, and tectonically it is very stable.
 Most of the elevations of Serra do Mar were formed about 60 million years ago.